stoneskin

 8.1 Create a Class and Object

-See below example of Define a class, then create a Object with the class.
+See the example below of defining a class and then creating an object with the class.

 class MyClass: